antoinejdd/l2tp-autoconnect/README.md

 ## Setup

+1. Install files to their respective location
+1. Replace `<VALUES>` with actual ones
-Once the files have been installed to their respective location, execute this commands as root:
+1. Execute this commands as root:

 ```sh
 chmod 600 /etc/NetworkManager/system-connections/vpn-l2tp.nmconnection